The Probabilistic Gamble:

 William Pugh’s Insight: Approximate Balance Is Enough

 The skip list comes from a 1990 paper by William Pugh, “Skip Lists: A Probabilistic Alternative to Balanced Trees.”
 The core idea: you don’t need to guarantee balance.
-You just need to make imbalance astronomically unlikely.
+You just need to make imbalance vanishingly unlikely.

 Start with a sorted linked list.
 Search is $O(n)$, you walk forward until you find your key.
 Too slow.
 But add a second, sparser layer on top, a “fast lane” that skips over roughly half the nodes.
 Scan the fast lane until you overshoot, drop down, scan the last few nodes.
 Two layers cut search time roughly in half.